ShubhamNegi1701/Cybersecurity-/README.md

 detection methods we use we determined that the test data sets are either quite anomalous or our models are not an accurate representation of the normal behavior.

-Please read the zipfile for information about the data and implementation of methods used.
+Please read the zipfile for information about the data, implementation of methods used and a detailed technical project report.